nasa/cumulus-api/content/granules.md

 ## Move a granule

 Move a granule from one location on S3 to another.
+Individual files are moved to specific locations by using a regex that matches their filenames.

 ```endpoint
 PUT /v1/granules/{granuleId}